elephantrobotics/myArm_MC_docs/myArm_Embodied_Humanoid_docs/2-ProductInformation/1-ProductIntroduction/1-ProductIntroduction.md

 ## Peripheral Accessories

 <img src="..\..\resources\2-ProductInformation\1-ProductIntroduction\M750tools.png" alt="img-1" width="1600" height=“auto” /><br>
-A wide range of peripheral accessories provides myArm M750 arm with extensive functionality extensions, making it suitable for a variety of industrial, research and educational scenarios.
-By combining these accessories, users can significantly increase the flexibility and utility of the myArm M750 arm.
+A wide range of peripheral accessories provides myArm Embodied Human Composite Kit arm with extensive functionality extensions, making it suitable for a variety of industrial, research and educational scenarios.
+By combining these accessories, users can significantly increase the flexibility and utility of the myArm Embodied Human Composite Kit arm.

 #### myCobot Adaptive jaws